 A ‘crisis point’ is like a fork in the road.
 It’s a pivotal moment, when a growing organization experiences uncertainty and significant growth-related challenges.
 This happens when an organization becomes a victim of its own success.
 The organization starts to show its limitations, and it can no longer grow unless critical internal changes are made.

 Most importantly, being stuck at a ‘crisis point’ for too long can throw an organization off course completely.
 And, if left unchecked, it can cause an organization to fail.
-In this post, I will discuss how you can overcome a ‘crisis point’, and position your organization for continuous growth.
+In this article, I will discuss how you can overcome a ‘crisis point’, and position your organization for more growth.

 Reaching a ‘Crisis Point’ Means An Organization Must Evolve